Jesse Curry has been at Haneke Design for 9 years. Prior to Haneke Design, he worked in game development.

 We had an awesome conversation with Jesse at Haneke Design’s beautiful Tampa office, where gaming, VR, Tampa, and tech as a whole were discussed.

 Roxanne Williams: I read on the company website that you got your start in game development.
 What games did you work on?

 Jesse Curry: I worked at a company called Gorilla Systems.
 We were a company that had a niche in games for girls.
 We worked on Hannah Montana: Music Jam, All Star Cheer Squad 1 and 2.
-I was the lead for All Star Cheer Squad on Nintendo DS, and also worked on All Star Cheer Squad for the Wii.
-We did a bunch of license titles.
+I was actually the lead for All Star Cheer Squad on Nintendo DS, and also worked on All Star Cheer Squad for the Wii.
+Additionally, we did a bunch of license titles.
 Things for Disney, Nancy Drew and whatnot.
-Nothing super crazy, but a lot of fun.
+In other words, nothing super crazy, but a lot of fun.

 Roxanne: What made you switch from game development to business application development?

 Jesse: Mostly work-life balance.
-It was atrocious.
+It was truly atrocious.
 I had 17 hour days for 3 weeks in a row, 7 days a week.
 I remember there would be days when I’d wake up before anyone in my family, drive to work, and come home after everyone had already gone to bed.
 I’d basically sleep beside my wife for a few hours and give my daughter a kiss on the way out.
-It didn’t really jive with a good life.
+At any rate, it didn’t really jive with a good life.

 Matt Vaughn: Have you been following the whole Telltale fiasco going on?

 Matt: They just laid off over 200 people after a year of people working under those same kinds of conditions.